dokc/sig-operator/operator-security-hardening/guide/DoKc-Operator-Security-and-Hardening.md

 ### Security by default

-The best security starts with default settings that provide out-of-box security for data.
+The best security starts with default settings that provide out-of-box protection for data.
 Examples include providing passwords for default logins and restricting network access to such accounts.
 Operators should come with settings that protect data automatically but can be relaxed in easy-to-understand, visible ways when operating in development or